rse/obs-setup/README.md

 and companions scripts and tools should be installed.
 The intention of this collection is to easily locate all the essential resources.

-Notice: for the audio setup with VST plugins, see the [companion Audio-Setup]!
+Notice: for the audio setup with VST plugins, see the [companion Audio-Setup](https://github.com/rse/audio-setup)!

 ### Base Application